arnautF/IR_SF_ML/README.md

 The second parameter that the user needs to set is the z value located in line 165.
 The default value is 74 km but if other value is needed it can be set.

+Needed libraries for the code to work: pandas, os, csv, numpy, xgboost, glob.

+Python version 3.8.6